-The Every Student Succeeds Act (ESSA) of 2015 requires that all students identified as English language learners (ELs) be assessed annually for English language proficiency.
+The Every Student Succeeds Act of 2015 (ESSA) requires that all students identified as English language learners (ELs) be assessed annually for English language proficiency.
 ACCESS for ELLs meets federal accountability requirements and provides educators with a measure of the English language proficiency growth of ELs.